Purdue-SoCET/FreeRTOS/FreeRTOS/Demo/AFTx07/Readme.md

-# Emulating generic RISC-V 32bit machine on QEMU
+# Emulating FreeRTOS on AFTx07 on Verilator

 ## Requirements
 1. Set up Software in Socet Confluence.